unitaryfund/metriq-app/README.md

 By making the data explorable and live-updated we’ll be able to make better progress together to develop quantum technology.

-## Setting up for MetriQ development
+## Setting up for Metriq development

 In order to locally run and host the `metriq` application we require the use of the following GitHub repositories: